Jake with out his glasses! Jake with his Irlen lenses glasses!

 I had been taking him to the walk in medical clinic over that past year or so due to not wanting to take him back to his primary care person.
 She didn't have a warm fussy side and was just too blunt for him.
 I knew he needed a doctor that he could be good with going to, so the search began.
 I found a doctor that had a good reputation with his patients and made an appointment.
 It was a few weeks of a wait to see him.
 As that appointment approached Jake came down with a horrible headache.
 This time it sent us to the ER.
 The next day was the appointment with the new doctor.
 Jake's headache was like labor pains, it would pulse on and then go off.
 He would start to talk, the pain would come and he would stop talking, wait it out, and then finish what he said.
 When he wasn't in pain we would talk, joke, whatever we normally did and then wait out the pain together.

 The doctor in all of his doctor seriousness came into the room to see us.
 I explained why we asked for the florescent lights to be turned of and to stay off.
 I told him about Jake's Irlen Syndrome.
 He asked his questions and gave us a prescription for medicine and said he wanted an MRI, and to have blood drawn.
 I was afraid of what the MRI might show and Jake was afraid of getting blood drawn.
-I had to plan the brave card on both.
+I had to play the brave card on both my fears and his.

 We did the MRI with contrast ($$$).
 The results were normal.
 We went back to the doctor.
 He couldn't find anything wrong with Jake.
 He knew that I home-schooled Jake and had taken him out of school due to illness.
 He sat there in front of me and told me that Jake was being bullied at school because of his weight (yes my little boy is not little and we know that needs work, but struggle to work on it when his illness takes him down and makes him so hungry when he is ill, ugh, so frustrating).
 He told us that Jake didn't want to go to school because of the things that other kids were saying to him.
 He said that Jake was depressed.
 He totally pulled his diagnoses out of text book or medical journal and applied it to my son.
 I was raised to be polite, and not go against authority, and think before I speak, and all that other tame nice stuff.
 So I turned to Jake and asked if he was being bullied at school, and he said no, he actually liked being bigger than the other kids because they left him alone and if they did mess with him he could over power them.
 I was in tears, because that is what happens to me when I am furiously mad.......yep I cry and it pisses me off!